Bayesian Quantification of Observability and Equation of State of Twin Stars: Summary and Conclusions

 First, if we can observationally confirm the existence of twin stars, then we will be able to narrow the possible EOS to this subspace.
 The accuracy in radius measurements is already available to observe twin stars predicted by certain EOSs, and may be soon for most of this subspace.
 Of course, the existence of twin stars only indicates some new form of star, and this may not be the neutron star+hybrid star or hybrid star+hybrid star explored here.
 Others have explored the possibility of other NS core properties that could also create similar observations.
 This is an important caveat to our work, that there are other NS compositions possible, see, e.g., Refs. \cite{Grippa_2025, Kain_2021, Lopes_2025, kcl2-qgxh} for recent discussions on dark matter admixed NS or Refs. \cite{zdunik2013, Lai2018, Zhou2018, Xia_2021, Vidana:2018bdi} for discussions on strange quark stars.
 The scenario in this work is but one possible, although in the authors' opinion reasonable, configuration, and remains an important question for the community.

 Second, with the categories' respective posteriors, future terrestrial experiments, astrophysical observations, and progress in nuclear theory may help update the prior bounds here such that certain categories' subspace of high probability is removed.
 Transition density is an excellent example.
-Since the transition density of cold nuclear matter can not be lower than hot nuclear matter, relativistic heavy-ion collisions such as the recent BES experiments at RHIC by the STAR Collaboration \cite{bes2022_1,bes2022_2,bes2022_3} provide a useful lower bound for the hadron-quark transition density in cold NSs, for a recent review, see, e.g., Refs. \cite{Chen24, QCD}.
-If we use, for example, $3 \rho_0$, as a lower bound for the transition density in cold NSs as we did in Ref. \cite{hybridPrecision}, then Disconnected EOSs are effectively removed.
+Investigating the QCD phase diagram, including the first-order hadron-quark phase transition boundary and its critical endpoint as functions of temperature as well as baryon and isospin chemical potentials, has long been at the forefront of both experimental and theoretical high energy physics.
+Indeed, significant progress has been made about the QCD phase diagram on the temperature-baryon chemical potential plane \cite{Chen24, QCD}, see, e.g., the recent BES experiments at RHIC by the STAR Collaboration \cite{bes2022_1,bes2022_2,bes2022_3,STAR:2025owm}.
+However, to our best knowledge, there are few broadly accepted conclusions about the isospin dependence of various boundaries and the critical end point on the QCD phase diagram, although there have been serious efforts and some stimulating results, see, e.g., Refs. \cite{Sag09,David10,Kent,Pavlo}.
+Given the diverse predictions about the transition density in the literature, it will be interesting to study in the future how our results may be affected by the prior range and PDF of the transition density as we did in Ref. \cite{hybridPrecision} on a different topic using a similar model.

 The most interesting, but unsurprising, result presented here is the appearance of two peaks in the PDF for $c_{\rm qm}^2$, one below while the other above the conformal limit, when considering NSs in the Both category where two hybrid stars having different densities coexist.
 It indicates a decreasing speed of sound squared $c_{\rm qm}^2$ with increasing density in QM toward its conformal limit. \\